dedickinson/community/tutorials/deploy-dependency-track/index.md

 Once you've set up the "Automation" team's permissions and API key you're ready to upload a BOM to your Dependency Track service.

-Generate and upload the BOM:
+Generate and upload the XML version of the BOM:

 ```bash
 # 1. Generate the BOM